Kim Kardashian Removes Kanye West’s Last Name From Twitter And Instagram Amid Divorce Reports

 Kim Kardashian and Kanye West are facing rumors of a potentially looming divorce and earlier this week, the 36-year-old reality star added major fuel to the reports by removing her married last name from her Instagram and Twitter pages.

-According to a new report, Kim Kardashian, who shares two children with husband West, daughter North West, 3, and son Saint West, 1, changed her social media usernames to “KimKardashian” after removing “West” from her title.
+According to a new report, Kim Kardashian, who shares two children with husband West, daughter North West, three, and son Saint West, one, changed her social media usernames to “KimKardashian” after removing “West” from her title.

 On January 3, the Huffington Post revealed that Kim Kardashian was no longer a “West” after removing her husband’s last name from her pages.
 However, hours after the reality star made the shocking move, she returned to Twitter and Instagram and restored her full name, including “West,” to her profiles.